 Hacker innovation culture grew up with the internet.
 Today, it is entering the business mainstream in the form of design thinking, agile development and lean startup method.
 Hacker generation companies boost productivity and distribute innovation across their business systems.

-Dr Tim Rayner will facilitate an active learning environment for a select group of corporate intrapreneurs, Heads of Innovation and C-Suite executives at Work Club Sydney on Thursday 5th May from 3-6pm.
+On May 5th, Dr Tim Rayner facilitated an active learning environment for a select group of corporate intrapreneurs, Heads of Innovation and C-Suite executives at Work Club Global Sydney.

 - The history of hacker innovation: from open source to the startup economy